Grilled Portobello Mushrooms

 How to Cook a Portobello Mushroom

-If this is your first time ‘shooming it fear not!
+If this is your first time ‘shrooming it, fear not!
 You can cook these on an indoor or outdoor grill, and because we aren’t fussing with internal temperatures, you don’t need to stress over food safety.

-- Marinade the Portobello Mushrooms.
-A quick 10 minutes is all you need, though you can let them go for up to 30 if you are otherwise busy
+- Add the mushrooms to the marinade, coating both sides.
+A quick 10 minutes marinade time is all you need, though you can let them go for up to 30 if you are otherwise busy

 drinking wineprepping other elements of the meal.
 Don’t go longer than 30 or the portobellos will become too salty.

-- Grill the Portobello Mushrooms.
-3-4 minutes on each side.
+- Cook for 3-4 minutes on each side.
 BOOM.
 Dinner, done.